gengliangyu2008/AirSim-Drone-Racing-VAE-Imitation/README.md

 For linux, tensorflow-2 is able to run in python2<br/> For windows, tensorflow-2 is only allowed in python3<br/>

-Linux: please refer to file "VAE-PY2-ENV.yml" in root folder<br/> Windows without GPU: please refer to file "WINDOWS-VAE-PY3-ENV.yml" in root folder<br/> Windows with GPU: please refer to file "WINDOWS-VAE-PY3-ENV-V2.yml" in root folder<br/>
+Linux python packages: please refer to file "VAE-PY2-ENV.yml" in root folder<br/> Windows python packages without GPU: please refer to file "WINDOWS-VAE-PY3-ENV.yml" in root folder<br/> Windows python packages with GPU: please refer to file "WINDOWS-VAE-PY3-ENV-V2.yml" in root folder<br/>

 ## Dataset and airsim virtual environment files